How To Feed a Cat a Rotational Diet

 “Many foods have what are called ‘product lines,’ meaning there are different flavors but the composition otherwise is similar between the products in the line,” Dr. Bartges says.
 “That helps quite a bit.”

-When to Start a Cat Rotational Diet
+When To Start a Cat Rotational Diet

 The easiest time to transition your cat between foods is if you start early in your feline’s life.
 As a kitten, cats tend to become fixated on the diet they are fed most frequently, and he may only recognize that as a source of nourishment.